Wednesday, January 15, 2025

 Throughout this post I’m going to explore how to research entities, what they mean and how they can be used to create better website structures.
 By website structures, I mean the ecosystem as a whole; content, template level information architecture, the website architecture, internal linking.

-Why Is This Important to Google?
+Why is this important to Google?

 Failure to provide relevant and useful search results will drastically lead to a loss of trust by users from around the world and consequently a fall in revenue.